cis198-2016s/homework/hw03/README.md

   * But your power is yet incomplete.
 What about borrowed iteration?
 Implement an `Iter` struct, as described in [TMLL 3.5] (similar to `IntoIter`).

     * Again, instead of implementing `BST::iter`, we're going to lord our superiority over Gankro's tutorial and use `IntoIterator`.
 But you can't just implement a trait _twice_ for the same struct; that would be absurd.
       And confusing.
 It would break so many rules.
 Instead, we'll implement this for `&BST`.

-    * You're going to need named lifetimes here!
-To start, you have to implement `impl<'a, T> IntoIterator for &'a BST<T>`.

     * This is what allows: